Skip to main content

 Dean Rhodes gives a thumbs up while wearing a Tar Heels face mask.

-Our new normal Letter from Dean
+Our new normal Letter from the Dean

 Virtual greetings from the first-ever virtual issue of Carolina Arts & Sciences magazine.